Harinisri22/Harinisri22/README.md

 ### 🙋‍♀️ About Me

 Hi!
-I’m a motivated **B.Com graduate from Chennai** exploring the exciting field of **Data Analytics** by practicing hands-on with real-world datasets.
+I’m **Harinisri S**, a **B.Com graduate from Chennai** and an aspiring **Data Analyst** passionate about turning raw data into actionable insights.

-I enjoy using **Python, SQL, and Excel** to clean data, uncover patterns, and present meaningful insights through clear and interactive visualizations.
+I enjoy using **Python, SQL, Excel, Power BI, and Tableau** to clean, analyze, and visualize data for real-world business cases.

-I'm currently applying my growing skill set to **small but meaningful projects** that strengthen my foundation and showcase my learning journey.
+Currently, I’m enhancing my skills by creating data-driven projects that demonstrate practical analytics and dashboard storytelling.

-🚀 *Actively seeking full-time roles in data analytics and IT support.*
+🚀 *Actively seeking full-time roles in Data Analytics, BI, or IT Support.*

 ---